sc-ventures/cloudbreak-documentation/docs/images.md

 ### Build custom images

-Refer to [Custom Images for Cloudbreak](https://github.com/hortonworks/cloudbreak-images) for information on how to build custom images.
+Refer to [Custom images for Cloudbreak](https://github.com/hortonworks/cloudbreak-images) for information on how to build custom images.

 This repository includes instructions and scripts to help you build custom images.
 Once you have the images, refer to the documentation below for information on how to create an image catalog and register it with Cloudbreak.